ZenasChiu/Discord_bot1/README.md

 > Normal winRate 6 : 46.15 %
 > [14, 51, 59, 85, 87, 95, 108, 125, 142, 164, 217, 233, 249]
 ```
 It should return something like this in Terminal

+And there are lots of notes in the code
+Just read those and find me anythime
+Enjoy